 Sandwich Masala Powder Recipe

-7 ingredients and 15 minutes are all you need to make this Mumbai Style Sandwich Masala Powder at home.
+With just 7 ingredients and 15 minutes, you can make this Mumbai-style Sandwich Masala Powder at home.
 It will make your sandwiches taste even better!

 Prep: 5 minutes